-We certify that the information contained in this addendum to the July 1, 2021 Proposed RSVS has been prepared in accordance with the appropriate Actuarial Standards of Practice.
+We certify that the information contained in this addendum to the July 1, 2022 Proposed RSVS has been prepared in accordance with the appropriate Actuarial Standards of Practice.
 Unless otherwise stated, the results presented herein were prepared using the same data, methods and actuarial assumptions that have been used for the Proposed RSVS.
-A summary of the actuarial assumptions and methods, major Fund provisions, and Fund participant data used to calculate the results of this study can be found in the appendices of the attached July 1, 2021 Proposed RSVS report.
+A summary of the actuarial assumptions and methods, major Fund provisions, and Fund participant data used to calculate the results of this study can be found in the appendices of the attached July 1, 2022 Proposed RSVS report.
+Please refer to the same Proposed RSVS for the applicable disclosures under Actuarial Standards of Practice ("ASOPs") 27, 35, 51 and 56.

-Please refer to the Proposed RSVS report for the Actuarial Standard of Practice (ASOP) No. 51 disclosures.
-In addition to the "Contribution risk" discussion, the implementation of Section 13E accelerates the amortization of the Fund's liability layers and establishes a contribution rate that is greater than determined by the Proposed RSVS.
+In addition to the ASOP 51 "Contribution risk" discussion, the implementation of Section 13E accelerates the amortization of the Fund's liability layers and establishes a contribution rate that is greater than determined by the Proposed RSVS.
 If future contributions are established in this manner at levels greater than those presented in the Proposed RSVS, the Fund may achieve a fully funded position earlier than the 30-year time horizon contemplated in the statute based on the data, assumptions and methods set forth in the Proposed RSVS.
 On the other hand, the shorter amortization period may significantly increase future actuarially determined contributions, increasing the risk that such amounts are not contributed.